 However, there is a major flaw with The Grand Museum VR, one which could possibly be easily fixed.
 So, Let’s see what that is…

-As stated above, The Grand Museum VR is quite in depth and a really cool virtual museum for you to browse.
+As stated above, The Grand Museum VR is quite in-depth and a really cool virtual museum for you to browse.
 There are four periods included, ancient Greek & Roman, Egyptian, and Asian art pieces, as well as some post-classic era European art pieces.
 Each period containing 13-26 pieces in each.
 You’re given the choice of two ways to view the amazing art on display, either by taking a walk around the virtual museum or via choosing which period you wish to look at and choosing from eight of the main subjects in each.
 The European art is only in the virtual museum though.

-If you chose the latter, as you jump into a certain subject, take Cleopatra for example, you’re presented with a literal wall of text to your left, this is a wall with a lot of text for you to read through which runs through background on the person/item as well as stories and quotes in some cases.
+If you chose the latter, as you jump into a certain subject, take Cleopatra for example, you’re presented with a literal wall of text to your left, this is a wall with a lot of text for you to read through which runs through the background on the person/item as well as stories and quotes in some cases.
 To the right of the entrance is a real-life sized 3D scanned representation of the item in question.
 These look amazing.
 They’re so detailed and perfect, you really want to reach out and touch them as they look fantastic in VR.

-As you move further away from the entrance, the same object is reproduced but at a much bigger scale.
+As you move further away from the entrance, the same object is reproduced but on a much bigger scale.
 First around double, then double that, then it’s massive.
 Each one, regardless of size, looks perfectly textured and brilliantly scanned in.

 For each exhibit you view, you’ll unlock a new trophy on PSN – so technically, you could 100% this experience within a matter of minutes, but should you read and admire the art, you could be in here for a few hours.
 Getting in and out of the exhibits is a bit fidgety as you have to enter a sphere of light in order to be transported around – lining this up was sometimes a little hard and required me to wiggle around a little until it picked up that I was actually at the exit point.